UGentBiomath/COVID19-Model/hpc/README.md

 conda init bash
 conda activate COVID_MODEL
 ```

+Copy (or `git clone`) the COVID19-Model directory to your personal directory on the Flemish HPC cluster.

+git clone git@github.com:username/COVID19-Model.git

 Finally, install the code developed specifically for the project (lives inside the src/covid19model folder) in the environment (in -e edit mode),